 Where does it fall short?
 Depth consistency is less precise than DeWalt or Milwaukee on hardwoods.
 If you’re installing painted pine ranch casing, you won’t notice.
 If you’re hand-nailing cherry door casing in a custom home, use the Makita.

-- Nails per charge: 1,900 (class-leading)
+- 1,900 nails per charge (class-leading)

-- Technology: AirStrike (no air compressor needed)
+- AirStrike technology (no air compressor needed)

-- LED: Work light included
+- LED work light included

 5. Milwaukee 2540-20 — Best Compact Brad Nailer